Mon-Fri, 7am – 7pm CT

 Do you own a truck the tenant can use to move?
 Do you know of other properties that may be more suitable for them?
 Think about ways in which you can be help make moving out a bit easier and more appealing than fighting through a formal eviction.

-If you need legal advice about how to execute any of these options or would like a Provider Attorney to assist you with a difficult situation, join LegalShield today.
-Once your membership is approved, you can be on the phone with a provider attorney in as little as four hours.
+If you need legal advice about how to execute any of these options or would like a provider lawyer to assist you with a difficult situation, join LegalShield today.
+Once your membership is approved, you can be on the phone with a provider lawyer.

 If you’re certain that eviction is your best option, it is important to make sure you have a legally valid reason to evict a tenant and that the tenant does not have a strong defense.
 Here are some of the most common reasons courts will allow a landlord to evict a tenant.